raspberrypilearning/turtle-tracker/en/step_4.md

 In previous projects you have used variables to store data.
 A variable can only store one piece of data at a time.
 A list also stores data, but it can store lots of pieces in order.

 You are going to create two lists, one for the x coordinates of your turtle and one for the y coordinates.
+The you will write code that moves the turtle using the data in the lists.

+### Create lists of x and y coordinates

 --- task ---